News

 "It is that teacher that can see the gaps in the learning journey of children.
 That person is able to give proper feedback to the child, to reassess the child to make sure that he or she understands the content.

-"And thirdly, someone who has the emotional intelligence to go with it so the child doesn't feel offended, when the child approaches the kitchen for a free sandwich," Mr Sheikh Dawood said.
+"And thirdly, someone who has the emotional intelligence to go with it so the child doesn't feel offended, when the child approaches the kitchen for a free sandwich," Sheikh Dawood said.